Astrophysics (Index)About

 (a useful weighted average of opacities at all the frequencies)

-The Rosseland mean opacity (or simply Rosseland mean) is a weighted average across EMR frequencies of the opacity of a material, e.g., a gas or plasma through which EMR is passing.
-It is a simplification allowing models to carry out a single calculation covering all frequencies rather than varying the calculation by frequency.
+The Rosseland mean opacity (or simply Rosseland mean) is a weighted average across EMR frequencies of the opacity of a material, e.g., a gas or plasma, through which EMR is passing.
+Using it in modeling is a simplification allowing such models to carry out a single calculation covering all frequencies rather than varying the calculation by frequency.
 Given the complexity of the effect of a gas on a spectrum, it makes such models far more tractable.
-By frequency:
+It is defined by and over frequency:

 1 1 ∞ Iν